 It also works well with macro lenses to add more interest and suspense to your viewers.

 Learn here about using patterns in your abstract images.

 Refractory imagery works in the same way as a kaleidoscope.
 By holding up the tube to the light, the tiny objects with the help of mirrors created wonderful patterns and shapes.

 For this technique, you will need a light source, a camera body (no lens is needed), a tripod and an object.
-Coloured gels are a great addition to help add colour into the image.
+Colored gels are a great addition to help add color into the photo.

 Your perspective plays a large part in abstract photography.
 It is the way that you shoot your subject, from what angle and height.
 This is the Point of View or PoV.

 The perspective gives the still, 2D image a sense of depth.
-By changing the way you photograph an image, you can turn it into something confusing for the viewer.
+By changing the way you photograph a scene, you can turn it into something confusing for the viewer.